 Making sure your family doesn’t have nutrient deficiencies and understanding plant-based nutrition is important.

-Transitioning to a plant-based diet means especially for children they need to have a diverse and balanced diet including 1-2 supplements.
+Transitioning to a plant-based diet is important, especially for children.
+As they need to have a diverse and balanced diet including 1-2 supplements.

-I can help you make sure they are eating enough of the right foods and won’t miss out on essential nutrients such as calcium, iron, omega-3 and iodine – Enroll in my Reset program!
+We can help you make sure they are eating enough of the right foods and won’t miss out on essential nutrients such as calcium, iron, omega-3 and iodine – Enroll in our Reset program!

 9. Have fun creating vegan desserts!

 Order a plant-based meal at a restaurant.
 Go visit a raw cafe.
 Make vegan ice-creams with frozen bananas, create the best vegan brownies.

 Creating fun delicious vegan desserts such as my marbled banana bread, Twix bites or my blueberry crumble recipes are great way to convince husbands and children alike that vegan food can be very delicious!

 10. Take your time- follow your own family rhythm!